 I am a research scientist at Google Brain working at the intersection of machine learning and computer security.
 My most recent line of work studies properties of neural networks from an adversarial perspective.
 I received my Ph.D. from UC Berkeley in 2018, and my B.A. in computer science and mathematics (also from UC Berkeley) in 2013.

 Generally, I am interested in developing attacks on machine learning systems; most of my work develops attacks demonstrating security and privacy risks of these systems.
-I have received four best paper awards (including at ICML and IEEE S&P), and my work has been featured in the New York Times, the BBC, Science Magazine, Wired, and Popular Science.
+I have received best paper awards at ICML and IEEE S&P, and my work has been featured in the New York Times, the BBC, Nature Magazine, Science Magazine, Wired, and Popular Science.

-Previously I have worked at Google Brain, evaluating the privacy of machine learning; Intel, evaluating Control-Flow Enforcement Technology (CET); and Matasano Security, doing security testing and designing an embedded security CTF.
+Previously I interned at Google Brain, evaluating the privacy of machine learning; Intel, evaluating Control-Flow Enforcement Technology (CET); and Matasano Security, doing security testing and designing an embedded security CTF.

 In 2017 at IEEE S&P I received the best student paper award for a paper with my advisor David Wagner Towards Evaluating the Robustness of Neural Networks.
 In this paper, we introduce a class of attacks for generating adversarial examples based on optimization methods using gradient descent.
 We argue that iterative optimization-based attacks are significantly more effective than prior attacks, and demonstrate that fact on multiple datasets.